11 Georgetown Journal of Gender & the Law 557 (2010)

 Date of Authorship for this Version

 Resnik, Judith, "Drafting, Lobbying, and Litigating VAWA: National, Local, and Transnational Interventions on Behalf of Women's Equality" (2010).
 Faculty Scholarship Series.
-Paper 3860.
+3860.